Grid Certificates - Services for Research

 Grid users are identified using X.509 certificates.
 Certificate requests need to be signed by a Certification Authority (CA) which acts as a trusted third party.
 CSC is using GÉANT Trusted Certificate Service (TCS) as the authority to provide Finnish academic grid users with personal e-science grid user certificates.
-The certificates will be requested through the DigiCert SSO portal, which automatically installs in the certificate to users web browser.
+The certificates will be requested through the Sectigo Certificate Manager , that generates and downloads the certificate to your local computer.
 The certificates are valid for one year at a time.

-The user logs on to the DigiCert SSO portal using their HAKA credentials (username and password in most cases).
-To be able to log in, your Identity Provider ( i.e. home university or institute) must be compatible with eduGAIN service.
-If the name of your home institute is not recognized by the DigiCert SSO portal (Finnish, Swedish and English institute names should be recognized) that means that your home institute is not compatible with the eduGAIN service.
+The user logs on to the Sectigo Certificate Manager using their HAKA credentials (username and password in most cases).
+To be able to log in, your Identity Provider (i.e. home university or institute) must be compatible with eduGAIN service.
+If the name of your home institute is not recognized by the Sectigo portal (English institute names are recognized) that means that your home institute is not compatible with the eduGAIN service.